comp500/motioNO/README.md

 # motioNO
-This mod stops Minecraft from changing the Field of View when running, using potions and bows, etc.
+This client-side mod stops Minecraft from changing the Field of View when running, using potions and bows, etc.

 Mod Menu can be used to toggle this setting in game.